yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

 9. Commit the file to the repository.
 Select `Start commit`.
 Be sure that **Commit directly to the `main` branch** is selected.
 Finally, select `Commit new file`.

-10. The GitHub Action is now running and will automatically build and push the container to GitHub registry.
+10. The GitHub Action is now running and will automatically build and push the container to the GitHub registry.

     ![Summary of running Docker workflow executing in GitHub Actions tab of repository.](media/action1.png "GitHub Actions")